theluqmn/wareball/README.md

 inventory done correctly

-**wareball** is designed to be a digital inventory management solution for small business/enterprises (SMEs), built using COBOL.
+**wareball** is designed to be a digital inventory management solution for small business/enterprises (SMEs). powered by the ancient COBOL, and the supremacy of command-line interface.

 ## features

+> [!NOTE]
+> this project is still a work-in-progress

 - [x] user-friendly command line interface
 - [ ] add a new item